 - Know that an “emergency” could crop up at any moment.
 I had one big-brand client that always used to send me a panicked email right before I got on a plane (and when I could do nothing about it.)
 It was always the same type of request: “The CEO has approved X, and we need to to have this in 24 hours” Yeah, it may frustrate you that you’re getting this dropped on you at the last moment.
 Heck, I remember spending many disgruntled hours in a hotel room working while my conference friends were playing.
 At the same time, know that the client isn’t doing this to you on purpose.
 They just had this dropped on them, too.
 And at the end of the day, they are trying to pay you money (the most important point!).
 Think very carefully before biting back and saying, “I can’t help you with such short notice.”
 Or if you have to say that, figure out a solution for your client so you don’t leave them in the lurch.
 To that point…

 - Understand that having a big brand client is like being married to a hottie.
 How?
 Because you know that your competition wants them – wants them badly, in fact – and they’re just waiting for you to mess up so they get their chance.
 Companies will try various ways to “woo” your client.
 I’ve had competitors fly my client out to “resort meetings” so they could pitch their content services (Note to company that did that – you think that I wouldn’t find out?
 Shame on you!)
-If you’re really lucky, your client not only tells you who’s “hitting” on them, but shares any insider information they learned.
+If you’re lucky, your client not only tells you who’s “hitting” on them, but shares any insider information they learned.

 - Just like being married to a hottie, your big brand client will expect a certain level of attention.
 What would happen if you ignored your partner and only got back to them “when you had time?”
-Eventually, your hottie friend will move on to someone who will pay them the attention they think they deserve.
+Eventually, your hottie partner will move on to someone who will pay them the attention they think they deserve.
 You don’t need to respond within 10 seconds of receiving an email, but respond – preferably before the client’s end of day.
 If you don’t know something and need to check, send them an email saying that you’re working on it.
 An ignored hottie (like an ignored client) is a bad thing…and you don’t want them looking around for options, do you?

 - Be clear about your ability to use them as a client reference.
 I would love to tell the world about this one client I have.
 If I could, I’d overcome every writing objection out there, “Wow, you work with X?
 You must be good.”
 But I can’t.
 Why?
 The contract prohibits me even mentioning that we have a business relationship.
 I can’t even say that I visited their offices once.
 Know that large clients will make you sign NDAs – and those NDAs may mean that you can’t use them as a reference or clip.
 You can sometimes negotiate this (it’s worth a shot.)
 But be prepared for “no” as the answer.